mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 should be a comma-separated list of key-value pairs.
 See authenticator specific documentation for more details.

+### `sql_mode`

+Specify the sql mode for the listener similarly to global `sql_mode` setting.
+If both are used this setting will override the global setting for this listener.

 # Available Protocols

 The protocols supported by MariaDB MaxScale are implemented as external modules